Free and Fast Shipping Free & Fast Shipping

 Early Observations of Electricity

-We could say that the story of electricity began with the ancient Greeks.
-Around 600 BC, Thales of Miletus discovered that rubbing amber with fur produced a static charge, which can attract light objects.
-This was the earliest recorded observation of static electricity.
-The word "electricity" itself is from the Greek word "elektron," meaning amber.
+The story of electricity traces back to the ancient Greeks.
+Around 600 BC, Thales of Miletus observed that rubbing amber with fur produced a static charge capable of attracting light objects.
+This marked the earliest insight into who discovered electricity first.
+Interestingly, the word "electricity" originates from the Greek word "elektron," meaning amber, highlighting its ancient roots.

 The Renaissance and Enlightenment